splata/splata.github.io/about.md

 title: About me
 ---

 Hi, my name is Sergio and I'm a Mobile and Web developer from Granada, Spain.
-I'm currently studying Computer Science at UNED.
+I'm currently studying Computer Engineering at UNED.

 ## Work experience